abhi3700/my_coding_toolkit/git_all.md

 ```

 > This change is made depending on the host name defined in the SSH config.
 The string between @ and : should match what we have given in the SSH config file.

+## Github Personal Access Token (PAT)

+Github PATs are different than SSH keys.

+- The former is generated from the Github account settings whereas the latter is generated from the local machine & the public key is copied to the Github SSH key settings & a name is created.
+- PATs give independent authority w.r.t a repository unlike SSH keys which allow access to all the repositories of a Github account to clone & push to/from local machine.

+[Here](#remote-rejected-main---main-refusing-to-allow-a-personal-access-token-to-create-or-update-workflow-githubworkflowscheckyml-without-workflow-scope) is a guideline in case if stucked like while pushing workflows commit to Github repo from local machine.

 ## Commands